Corn Mazes and Fall Farm Fun for Long Island Kids

 Borellas Farm Stand — St. James

-The Fall Harvest Festival at Borellas Farm Stand begins the last weekend in September and continues each weekend of October and on Columbus Day.
+The Fall Harvest Festival at Borellas Farm Stand starts September 29 and runs through the end of October.
 Families can enjoy a corn maze, hayrides, cow train, inflatable rides, tasty treats, and more.

 Elwood Pumpkin Farm — Huntington